 Yoga is also one of my go-tos when I’m feeling lost.
 I’ve spoken before about Chas Rough and Yogamazing (I should be on commision, the number of people I’ve told about him) but the last few minutes of his classes, when you’re lying on the mat and resting, are some of the most magic moments of the session.

-But the one form of exercise I must get back into for helping anxiety is jogging.
+But the one form of exercise I must get back into for helping my menopausal anxiety is jogging.
 After a bad day at the office, I used to go out for a 5km run (run being the generic term; quicker-than-a-snail shuffle is more me) and forget about everything.
 Good old C25K will get you there if you’re just starting out.

 I have a taxi driver to thank for helping me meditate.
 I jumped into a taxi with one of the women after filming the BBC’s Wake Up to the Menopause and we got chatting to the driver, who was very interested in our experience with menopause.
 It turns out that he was a firm believer in meditation and would go on retreats in Scotland.

 Now I’d tried mediating before, but my brain would wander off.
 And then I’d start feeling crap because I was so crap at meditating, so I gave up.

 “You just haven’t trained your mind,” said the taxi driver.
 “Acknowledge the thought and then get back to the meditation.
 In time, your brain will learn it has to keep meditating and the stray thoughts will get less and less.”

 Meditation helps slow your brain when it’s racing at a zillion miles per hour and can really calm anxiety.

 Speak to people

 This isn’t always easy, I know.
 At heart, I’m quite a shy person who has learnt to control her social anxiety (most of the time).
 But telling people how I feel – too scary.
 The control freak in me likes to manage everything, including people’s perceptions of me (which I know is impossible), so showing my emotions when I’m feeling down is not something I tend to do.